II.A. Registration Eligibility

 Federal law may require international students to adhere to more restrictive registration requirements than those that apply to U.S. citizens.
 Consequently, international students who have any questions regarding their registration requirements or any of the other policies and regulations contained in this Graduate Bulletin should confer with their international student adviser in the Office of Global Services, located in Suite 210 of the Car Barn, prior to the start of each semester.

 A registration hold may be placed on a student's record for a variety of reasons.
-Common causes include failure to supply documentation of immunization, an outstanding balance with the Office of Student Accounts, incomplete forms with the Office of Student Financial Services, or incomplete academic records with the Graduate School.
+Common causes include failure to supply documentation of immunization, an outstanding balance with the Office of Billing & Payment Services, incomplete forms with the Office of Student Financial Services, or incomplete academic records with the Graduate School.
 If a registration hold has been place on a student's record, the student must contact the appropriate office or department and clear the hold before he or she will be permitted to register.
 Students must clear registration holds and register before the end of the Add/Drop period or they risk being withdrawn from the University for failure to register.

 Award of Language Study Scholarships will be subject to the following conditions:

 (1) Ph.D. students may register for courses at any level that are taken for the purpose of developing research abilities.

 (2) Master's students may register for courses designed to improve their language skills.
 Normally, these are courses at the 350 level or below as the intention of the scholarship is for basic language instruction.
 Exceptions must be requested in writing by the Director of Graduate Studies and accompanied by a justification.
 In the rare case that an exception is made, the course will not count toward the degree requirements.